Imagine that 6 out of 10 calls you make end up being successful…

 Also, cold calling scripts help you better structure the call.

-Contrary to what most people think, cold calling script is not there to make you read each sentence and sound like a robot.
+Contrary to what most people think, cold calling scripts are not there to make you read each sentence and sound like a robot.
 These are your words, but pre-sorted and pre-organized, so when you are making a call you can solely focus on the person over the phone.

-What is more, with a proper cold calling script you’ll be able to handle objections and easily turn that “no” into a “YES”.
+What is more, with a proper cold call script you’ll be able to handle objections and easily turn that “no” into a “YES”.

 It will also make them feel much more comfortable, opposite to when they’d have to create their own script on-the-go.